Oasis Hong Kong Airlines: Fleet

 The Oasis Hong Kong Airlines fleet consisted of the following aircraft:

-At the time operations ceased, Oasis Hong King Airlines operated four Boeing 747-400s.
+At the time operations ceased, Oasis Hong Kong Airlines operated four Boeing 747-400s.

 Awards

 In 2007, Oasis Hong Kong was voted "World's Leading New Airline" and "Asia's Leading Budget/No Frills Airline" at the Annual World Travel Awards 2007.
 It was also named "New Airline of the Year" by the Centre for Asia Pacific Aviation of Australia, and was voted "Best New Service" and "Best Business Class Carrier" at the 2007 World Low Cost Airline Congress Awards held in London.